danhenshaw/WeatherApp_V2/README.md

 ## Solution

 I chose the Dark Sky weather API due to the accuracy of the weather report as well as the sheer volume of weather data which can be requested.
 Users can interact with the main view in multiple ways to allow access to various forms of weather data.
+This always the app to remain visually simple and provide one touch access to very detailed weather conditions not attainable with most apps on the market.

 ### Features